Icohen007/flixtime/README.md

 # FlixTime

-This is the repository for https://flixtime.now.sh website
+This is the repository for https://flixtime.now.sh website.

 you can get all the movies and tv shows you ever wanted in a beautiful design.